 The second is that they can, for some people, cause physical dependence and withdrawal symptoms.

 Side effects are quite common with antidepressants.
 While SSRIs have a lower risk of causing side effects than many older antidepressants, some people who use SSRIs will experience side effects after starting treatment.

 We’ve provided more information about the sexual side effects listed above in our full guide to antidepressants and sexual side effects.

 Your risk of experiencing side effects can vary based on a range of factors, including the specific type of SSRI you’re prescribed.
-For example, some SSRIs, such as paroxetine (Paxil), are more likely to cause sexual side effects than others.
+For example, according to an article published in The Mental Health Clinician, some SSRIs, such as paroxetine (Paxil), are more likely to cause sexual side effects than others.

 Many side effects from SSRIs develop during the first few weeks of treatment.
 If you experience persistent side effects after using an SSRI for several months, it’s best to talk to your healthcare provider.
 They may be able to suggest a different medication that’s better suited to you.

 While SSRIs generally aren’t as likely to cause dependence as benzodiazepines, some people may experience withdrawal symptoms if they stop using SSRIs suddenly.

 This is referred to as antidepressant discontinuation syndrome.